The phase structure of asymmetric ballistic annihilation: Introduction

 \subsection{Notation}

-An \textit{initial configuration} is an assignment of particle locations together with their velocities on $\mathbb{R}$.
-For any collision event $E$ and an interval $I\subseteq \mathbb{R}$, denote by $E_{I}$ the event that $E$ occurs in the process after restricting to only the particles in the initial configuration on $I$.
+{An \textit{initial configuration} is a placement of particles on $\mathbb{R}$ together with their velocities.} For any collision event $E$ and an interval $I\subseteq \mathbb{R}$, denote by $E_{I}$ the event that $E$ occurs in the process after restricting to only the particles in the initial configuration on $I$.